afanimartin/give_now/assets/specs/spec.md

 ## CURRENT BUGS
 - [x] fix bug with loading cart items
+- [] list of cart items is not scrolling
 - [] fix bug with cancelling image selection
 - [] loggin out: `Invalid argument(s): No host specified in URI`
+- [] A RenderFlex overflowed by 52 pixels on the bottom. on edit item screen